This post may contain affiliate links. Please read our disclosure policy.

 • 2 avocados, sliced

-• Shichimi togarashi, for topping
+• shichimi togarashi, for topping

-• Toasted nori, for topping
+• toasted nori, crumbled, for topping

 Instructions

-• Make the Rice: Rinse the rice until the water runs clear.
+• Rice: Rinse the rice until the water runs clear.
 Cook in a rice cooker or according to package directions.
-Combine the rice vinegar, sugar, and salt in a small bowl.
-Combine that and the sesame seeds into the cooked rice.
-Cover and refrigerate for at least 3 hours, overnight is preferred.
+Stir the rice vinegar, sugar, and salt together, then fold into the cooked rice along with the sesame seeds.
+Cover and refrigerate for at least 3 hours, preferably overnight.

 Kitchen Cam